NorteX-dev/nhandler/README.md

     },
   ];

   // This is our error method.
-It will be called when preconditions fail, or when the command returns a CommandError.
+It will be called when preconditions fail, or when the command returns a ExecutionError.
-  // The error() method is an excellent way to keep your errors consistent in styling, as well as to shorten your code. error(interaction: ChatInputCommandInteraction, error: CommandError): Promise<void> | void {
+  // The error() method is an excellent way to keep your errors consistent in styling, as well as to shorten your code. error(interaction: ChatInputCommandInteraction, error: ExecutionError): Promise<void> | void {
     interaction.reply({ content: "Error: " + error.message, ephemeral: true, });
     return;
   }

   // The run() method will be ran when the command is executed.
-  // It returns a Promise, which can be used to return a CommandError.
+  // It returns a Promise, which can be used to return a ExecutionError.
-  // If you return CommandError, `error()` will be called with the value.
+  // If you return ExecutionError, `error()` will be called with the value.
-  // If you don't return anything (void), the command will be considered successful. async run(interaction: ChatInputCommandInteraction): Promise<CommandError | void> {
+  // If you don't return anything (void), the command will be considered successful. async run(interaction: ChatInputCommandInteraction): Promise<ExecutionError | void> {
     if (1 === 2) {
-      // Throw a CommandError to call the error() method. throw new CommandError("fatal error");
+      // Throw a ExecutionError to call the error() method. throw new ExecutionError("fatal error");
     }
     // Successful: reply to the interaction and return nothing. await interaction.reply({ content: "Test command ran!", ephemeral: true });